WorkshopDudes/ecmascript-workshop/src/01-classes/Readme.md

 ### Why is MyClass a function, shouldn’t it be a class?

-The new keyword allows us to use a function as a constructor.
-The `instance1` and `instance2` is created and assigned to this for the duration of the call to the MyClass function.
-MyClass is a constructor function, and it’s also a class, in the JavaScript sense of the word “class".
-A constructor function, combined with the new keyword, work together to create new objects in much in the same way classes do in other OO languages.
+MyClass is a constructor function, and combined with the new keyword, work together to create new objects in much in the same way classes do in other OO languages.

+When you create an object using the new keyword, it creates a new object, passes it in as this to the constructor function.

 ### Prototype